North Korea's mystery train: Drab on the outside, 'opulent' on the inside

 It's painfully slow-moving, and drab green with yellow piping that runs along the side.

-But inside — if the distinctive train seen in Beijing on Tuesday was indeed the secretive leader's official transport — there's a lot of bling.
+But inside the distinctive train, there's a lot of bling.
 It was previously used to carry Kim's father on similar trips.

 Related